ualibweb/UALIB_ChemStructures/README.md

 not to claim any ownership of the written thesis content.
 The thesis authors hold the copyright to their own thesis.

-For all substances indexed, no judgment is made on the appropriateness of the synthetic method reported, safety precautions required, nor accuracy of the characterization data.
-Readers need to make their own assessment of the authors claims and procedures.
-In addition, during indexing and processing of the chemical substances, inaccuracies may be present due to human and/or machine software error.
+For all substances indexed: no judgment is made on the appropriateness of the synthetic method reported, safety precautions required, nor accuracy of the characterization data.
+Readers need to make their own assessment of the authors claims, procedures, and necessary safety precautions.

+During indexing and processing of the chemical substances, inaccuracies may be present due to human and/or machine software error.
 We attempted to minimize inaccuracies and share chemical substances with fidelity to the original thesis, however, we can not make any guarantees on the accuracy of the chemical substance data.
 You should always check the original thesis to verify the data.

 We have only indexed and shared scientific facts (i.e., the chemical substances) and bibliographic information from the theses.
 Such scientific facts and bibliographic data are not subject